raspberrypilearning/visualising-sorting-with-python/lesson-2/worksheet.md

 	bar = hold
 	```

-- Now type `foo` and `bar` into the interpreter, and you should see that their values have been swapped!
+Now type `foo` and `bar` into the interpreter, and you should see that their values have been swapped!

-- In Python there is an easier way of swapping variable around though.
-Start again by reassigning `foo` and `bar`
+In Python there is an easier way of swapping variables around, though.
+Start again by reassigning `foo` and `bar`:

 	```python
 	foo = 'first'
 	bar = 'second'
 	```

-- Now to swap them around, you only need a single line:
+Now to swap them around, you only need a single line:

 	```python
 	foo, bar = bar, foo
 	```

-- Check the values of `foo` and `bar` in the interpreter now, and you should see that they have swapped.
+Check the values of `foo` and `bar` in the interpreter now, and you should see that they have swapped.

 ## Swapping items in a list

-- The same process can be used to swap items in a list.
-- Type the following at the bottom of your `sorting.py` file.
+The same process can be used to swap items in a list.
+Type the following at the bottom of your `sorting.py` file.

 	```python
 	some_list=[3,2,1]
 	```

-- To get this list in order, you need to swap some items around.
+To get this list in order, you need to swap some items around:

     ```python
 	some_list = [3,2,1]